LS2D/LS2D/README.md

 (LS)<sup>2</sup>D is a Python toolkit, developed to simplify all the steps required to downscale ERA5 with doubly-periodic large-eddy simulation (LES), or single-column models (SCMs).
 For the retrieval of ERA data, it relies on the Copernicus Data Store (CDS), or the Meteorological Archival and Retrieval System (MARS) at ECMWF computer systems.

+> [!IMPORTANT]
+> In September 2024, Copernicus upgraded the Copernicus and Atmosphere Data Stores (CDS/ADS), introducing changes in the NetCDF file structure.
+The updated files now have different dimension names, time units, and even some reordered dimensions (!!).
+Unfortunately, these changes made the new NetCDF files incompatible with older versions or files extracted from MARS.
+Although (LS)<sup>2</sup>D briefly supported the new format, this led to several issues.
+Therefore, starting November 2024, (LS)<sup>2</sup>D will automatically patch new NetCDF files to ensure compatibility with the previous NetCDF file structure.
+On the user side, nothing should change:
+> - Old NetCDF files from CDS or MARS remain compatible.
+> - New NetCDF files from CDS/ADS are automatically patched after download.
+> - Unpatched new NetCDF files are patched once prior to reading.
+>
+> To upgrade to the new CDS and ADS, please follow the steps described [here](https://confluence.ecmwf.int/display/CKB/Please+read%3A+CDS+and+ADS+migrating+to+new+infrastructure%3A+Common+Data+Store+%28CDS%29+Engine).
+If (LS)<sup>2</sup>D was installed using `pip`, upgrade (LS)<sup>2</sup>D with `pip install --upgrade ls2d`.

 ### References

 (LS)<sup>2</sup>D is described in: